jdbugs/TheInvitation/README.md

 Section | Purpose
 ------- | -------
 `library` | Clip length, minimum words, and how many fragments to sample.
-`response` | Maximum characters, whether to echo the listener, oracle probability, and the opening/closing tone.
+`response` | Maximum characters, listener echo, oracle probability, acknowledgement phrases, rotating closing lines, and fragment reuse memory.
 `timing` | Delay windows for silences plus how many past responses are remembered for pacing.
 `feedback` | Target length and tolerance used to nudge future silence delays.
 `oracle` | Toggle the Ollama client, model, URL, and timeout.